tad-mctc/tad-mctc/README.rst

     #         3.0779352188, 3.0095663071, 1.0991339684, 0.9968624115,
     #         0.9943327904, 0.9947233200, 0.9945874214, 0.9945726395])

-The next example shows the calculation of dispersion energies for a batch of structures.
+The next example shows the calculation of the coordination number used in DFT-D4 for a batch of structures.

 .. code:: python